 Alice Madden, Executive Director

 Alice has always believed in giving back to her community and has served on multiple boards and professional associations.
-Two recent examples include the YMCA and the Africa School Assistance Project, which builds schools in rural Tanzania.
+In everything she has done, she has incorporated efforts to ensure equitable and inclusive support of women and other under-represented populations.

 Shaun LaBarre, Deputy Director

 Shaun LaBarre is a committed and accomplished sustainability professional with over twenty years of leadership experience directing strategic programs, model initiatives, and organizational operations at the intersection of public policy, community development, and education, assessed across a variety of environmental and social impact measurements.
 Shaun has served as Deputy Director of the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado School of Law since 2014.
 Prior to joining CU, Shaun served for seven years as Senior Director for the Boulder-based Center for Resource Conservation.